 Practical details of the premises are often forgotten.
 There are often dedicated staff during large conferences managing this.
 However, quite often it may be up to you.
 How do you turn on the ventilation?
 If you find where to put on ventilation, does it work or will all be distracted by a troublesome chill/heat in the room?
 Where do you turn on the illumination?
 Where are the buttons to turn on and off the board lighting?
 Are the chairs arranged as you wish?
 If not can they be moved?
 Make it a habit to ensure you have some control over these practical issues.
 This is more important if you are having a presentation in an unfamiliar room.

 If you are unsure practice your presentation a few times to curtains, wallpaper and finally friends or colleagues.
-Allow your presentation to be slightly different each time and allow minor mistakes.
+Allow your presentation to be slightly different each time (because you don’t have a detailed script) and allow minor mistakes.

 An important preparation is to create a few extra slides to bring up in case you get tricky questions.
 You (and your friends or supervisors) can usually guess at least half of possible questions.
 This is described further below.